tihmstar/tubearchivist-emby/README.md

 An example configuration is provided in the docker-compose.yml file.
 Configure these environment variables:
   - `TA_URL`: Full URL where Tube Archivist is reachable
   - `TA_TOKEN`: Tube Archivist API token, accessible from the settings page
-  - `JF_URL`: Full URL where emby is reachable
+  - `emby_url`: Full URL where emby is reachable
-  - `JF_TOKEN`: emby API token
+  - `emby_token`: emby API token
-  - `JF_FOLDER`: Folder override if your folder is not named "YouTube" on your Filesystem.
+  - `emby_folder`: Folder override if your folder is not named "YouTube" on your Filesystem.
   - `LISTEN_PORT`: Optionally change the port where the integration is listening for messages.
 Defaults to `8001`.
 If you change this, make sure to also change the json link for auto trigger as described below.

 Mount the `/youtube` folder from Tube Archivist also in this container at `/youtube` to give this integration access to the media archive.